a collection of notes on areas of personal interest

 If this is so it supports the suggestion made elsewhere that seeks to define Islamic architecture.
 Fathy, in contradistinction to traditional Western architectural teaching, held that architecture was the space created by buildings rather than the buildings themselves.
 As such he has much in common with the views espoused by Bill Hillier relating to the social identification and logic of space.
 I shall discuss this a little later.

-This subject is one that interests me particularly.
-Its importance relates to the psychology of spaces and their containing elements.
+This is a subject that particularly interests me.
+Its importance relates to the psychology of spaces, their containing elements and the manner in which we read what we see.

 Traditional Gulf architecture generally has its spaces determined by the trabeated form of construction and its elements.
 This means that spans of rooms are restricted by the safe carrying span of timber joists, and the effective spans of openings between columns.